tonytino/brevity-bits/dynamic_to_do_list.markdown

         - Three different means to test comprehension, including: exposing user to a set of words via a dialogue (for the entire set of words) or singular paragraphs (for specific words); populating the correct word from the word set within a sentence with a missing word; some other idea.
         - Can be tailored to specific topics, such as programming, and subtopics, such as JavaScript, by sifting through tweets and blog posts and prominent speakers of the respective topics.

-- Build and polish my blog/portfolio
+- Get the basics of my Jekyll blog (brevity-bits) set up - this will be a project page

+- Get the basics of my portfolio set up - this will be a user page

-- Update and polish my resume, and make it into a Responsive Single Page Application for my portfolio
+- Update and polish my resume, and make it into a *Responsive Single Page Application for my portfolio*

 - Create two blogs: one for sharing my learning (BrevityBits) and one for sharing my thoughts (Get In My Head), where I cover things such as: my rational behind decisions, my opinions, and dreams, whatever I just want to talk about.

-- Get Jekyll blog live

 ### Completed

+- Get first Jekyll blog live

 ## Programming Related